 28. If you’re feeling extra generous, a tablet makes the perfect gift.
 There are several options to choose from, the cheapest being the Amazon Kids Fire Tablet.
 We personally prefer Apple products and Milana has an iPad Pro.
 Another popular one is the Samsung Galaxy Tablet which is much cheaper than the iPad and a little more than the fire.

 29. As a photographer who constantly takes travel photos, I now have a child who is obsessed with photography.
 I am not about to hand her my camera which is worth several thousand dollars, so she has her own.
 There are a few options for kid cameras.
 Some are marketed for kids and virtually indestructible, like the Vtech Kidizoom and the Discovery Kids camera.
 I gave Milana one of our old point and shoots, and she’s happy with it.
 If you don’t want to get a kid specific one, something like the Sony W800 will work and is cheap enough to not cry over if your child drops it!

 30. If your child is anything like mine, they love to snack especially on the plane!
-For portability reasons, we love Yumbox.
+We love Lunch Bots Bento Boxes.
 It’s the perfect size for travels, with different compartments so you can fill it with all kinds of things.
+YumBox makes great food containers too.
 I’ve seen people buy tackle boxes at Walmart with the separate compartments and I cringe every time I see a child eating out of that.
 Those say right on the label that they are not intended for food and contain BPA and other chemicals.
-Yumbox is BPA and phthalate free, making it a safe option for food products.
+Lunch Bots is stainless steel and phthalate free, making it a safe option for food products.
 If you need snack ideas, see my what to pack for the plane post and scroll down to the snack section.

 As you can see, there are lots of gift options for little travelers!
 The best experience you can give is the gift of experience.
 Book a trip, go to your local zoo or even just the playground.
 Making memories is something your kids will cherish for years to come!